jimmysmith1919/jimmysmith1919.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in computational math ([ICME](https://icme.stanford.edu/)) at Stanford University, advised by [Scott Linderman](https://web.stanford.edu/~swl1/).
-My research interests are broadly related to combining state space models and deep learning approaches to improve sequence modeling.
+I am a Founding Scientist at [Liquid](https://www.liquid.ai/).
+I am also finishing my PhD in computational math ([ICME](https://icme.stanford.edu/)) at Stanford University, advised by [Scott Linderman](https://web.stanford.edu/~swl1/).
+My research interests are broadly related to dynamical systems, efficient sequence modeling and alternative architectures.
 Before Stanford, I obtained a master's degree at MIT in the [LGO](https://lgo.mit.edu/) program and attended undergrad at Georgia Tech.

 ## Publications